Hindi-English Type Software

 Smart Fonts include logical tables along with graphical data & hinting instructions of letter forms.
 So smart fonts may be called as type software.

-We have been developing fonts and related software required for processing text on the computers since 1991.
-We were trying to sell software & fonts, for typesetting Hindi, Marathi, Nepali (& other DevaNagari languages) alongwith Roman-letters (English) since 1995.
+In 1991, Akhilesh Gupta started developing fonts and related software for processing DevaNagari text using the personal computers.
+He started selling these software & fonts developed from 1995.
+This software solution is for typesetting Hindi, Marathi, Nepali (& other DevaNagari languages) alongwith Roman-letters (English).

-There wasn't real demand for our font/s for various reasons.
-Now some people want to have our smart font but don't want to pay for it!
+There wasn't real demand for our font/s for various reasons till 2005.
+Now some people want to have our smart-font.

 Typesetting MultiLingual text of